syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Symbol-Palette.md

 ---
 layout: post
 title: ASP.NET Core Diagram Control | Symbolpalette | Syncfusion.
-description: "This page explains how to use Symbol palette and explains about the features.
-Also explains about how to integrate symbol palette with diagram control"
+description: "This page explains how to use symbol palette and its features.
+Also explains about how to work with diagram control along with the symbol palette"
 platform: aspnet-core
 control: Diagram
 documentation: ug